ITU-AI-ML-in-5G-Challenge/DeepSense6G_TII/README.md

 ## Future work
-We are experimenting further approaches to improve the solutions such as semi-supervised learning, batch former, fine tuning.
-We also plan to extend the framework for wider integrated sensing and communications.
+We are experimenting further approaches to improve the solutions such as semi-supervised learning, contrastive learning.
+We also plan to extend the framework for wider applications of integrated sensing and communications.

 ## Contact